Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Introduction

-As a result, the \Baojiu{(non)detection of} primordial features can be used to distinguish among different scenarios of inflation.
-A variety of classes of well-motivated inflationary models, such as the \Baojiu{so-called} general single-field inflation \citep[e.g.,][]{Chen:2006nt, Senatore:2009gt}, the multi-field inflation \citep[see][for a review]{Byrnes:2010em} and so on, are continuously tested with the updated release of data from the Planck mission \citep{Ade:2013ydc, Ade:2015ava, Akrami:2019izv}, though none of them is preferable to the simplest \Baojiu{single-field} inflation \Baojiu{model} so far, which suggests that such features should be fairly weak if they do exist.
-Since the primordial features are not only imprinted in the CMB, \Baojiu{and some can} also leaves a signature in the matter power spectrum, some future large-scale structure (LSS) surveys with high sensitivity, such as Euclid \citep{racca2016}, DESI \citep{aghamousa2016} and SPHEREx \citep{Dore:2014cca} surveys, will provide the opportunity to search for the primordial features as a complement to CMB data \citep[e.g.,][]{Chen:2016vvw, Ballardini:2016hpi, Palma:2017wxu, LHuillier:2017lgm, Zeng:2018ufm}, \Baojiu{or strengthen the constrains on the strength of such features}.
+\Baojiu{These feature models have been} continuously tested with the updated release of data from the Planck mission \citep{Ade:2013ydc, Ade:2015ava, Akrami:2019izv}, \Baojiu{but} none of them \Baojiu{has been found to be} preferable to the \Yuhao{scale-invariant power spectrum predicted by simple single-field slow-roll inflation models} so far, which suggests that such features should be fairly weak if they do exist.
+Since the primordial features are not only imprinted in the CMB, \Baojiu{but some of them} can also leave a signature in the matter \Baojiu{and galaxy distribution, future LSS} surveys, such as Euclid \citep{racca2016}, DESI \citep{aghamousa2016}, SPHEREx \citep{Dore:2014cca} and LSST \citep{LSST:2008ijt}, will provide the opportunity to search for, \Baojiu{or tighten the constraints on, them, complementary} to CMB data \citep[e.g.,][]{Huang:2012mr, Chen:2016vvw, Ballardini:2016hpi, Palma:2017wxu, LHuillier:2017lgm, Ballardini:2017qwq, Zeng:2018ufm}. \Yuhaonew{More recently, this idea has been put into practice by making forecast \citep[e.g.,][]{Beutler:2019ojk, Ballardini:2019tuc, Debono:2020emh} or performing real LSS data analysis \citep[][]{Beutler:2019ojk}.}